Bernd02/BulkyWeb/README.md

 - Tutorial as a refresher for ASP.NET Core MVC
     - https://www.youtube.com/watch?v=AopeJjkcRvU

-- Code-Comments here and there as reminders to why en where
+- Code-comments here and there as reminders to why en where

 -----